MMSD3.0: A Multi-Image Benchmark for Real-World Multimodal Sarcasm Detection

 To advance multimodal sarcasm detection toward real-world applicability, we introduce MMSD3.0, a new dataset built from Amazon and Twitter posts.
 It contains over 10,000 instances, each with two to four images (the maximum allowed on Twitter).
 The dataset was annotated in two rounds by nine annotators to ensure high-quality labels.

 At the same time, to address the challenges of multi-image sarcasm detection, we propose CIRM.
 CIRM features a Dual-Stage Bridge Module (DSBM) and a Relevance-Guided Fusion Module (RGFM) for efficient cross-image and cross-modal reasoning.
-The bridge enables information exchange before and after sequence modeling, while the fusion leverages OCR-based alignment and relevance weights to selectively aggregate visual–textual cues.
+The bridge enables information exchange before and after sequence modeling, while the fusion leverages OCR-based alignment and adaptive relevance weights to integrate visual–textual cues.
 Image order is further encoded through positional embeddings and masking to enhance contextual understanding.

 Overall, our contributions are threefold: \begin{itemize} \item To the best of our knowledge, we are the first to identify the \textbf{multi-image sarcasm gap} in multimodal sarcasm detection.
 We propose \textbf{MMSD3.0}, a multi-image benchmark pushing the task toward real-world applicability.